melka/masterclock/README.md

 ![clock](https://raw.githubusercontent.com/melka/masterclock/master/pictures/clock.jpg)

 I got hold of two slave clocks that were salvaged from an hospital that was being destroyed in France.
 One of them is a Lepaute clock.

 Those clocks use an alternating pulse every 30 seconds to make the minute hand advance half a minute.
-The pulse is ~100ms and a 1.5V battery is enough to make it go.
+The pulse is ~200ms and a 1.5V battery is enough to make it go.

 I wanted to make a board that could run for more than a year on a single AA battery, be highly accurate and that would be as small as possible (in this case, just enough space to fit the battery and a screw terminal to plug the clock mechanism).

+That was a fail, but mostly due to firmware mistakes.
+Old one had flaws and kept the clock running approximately 3 1/2 weeks before draining the battery.
+This new version of the firmware should improve the run time dramatically.
+New version with new battery installed on February 27 2018 at 8:30PM, let's see how long it'll run...

 When all the chips are sleeping, my multimeter shows nothing, and the wake-up time is so short that I can't measure it precisely.
-I'm planning on getting or building a [uCurrent Gold](https://www.eevblog.com/projects/ucurrent/) to measure those and have an accurate estimation of the run time.
+I've gotten a [uCurrent Gold](https://www.eevblog.com/projects/ucurrent/), so I can measure some current consumptions, but I'm running into problems getting it to work with my oscilloscope.
+I'll update with curves and graphes when possible.

 ## BOM